 MSS 898 Ohio State University Gay and Lesbian Alliance Records

 Despite discrimination and official policy, LGBTQ+ Ohioans did (and still do) serve in our nation's armed forces.
-In fact, David Zimmer began his drag performance as a way to entertain his friends during his military service.
-Learn more through the collections below.
+In fact, David Zimmer began performing drag in the early 1950s as a way to entertain his friends during his military service.
+Learn more through the collections below, and check out our blog post: Oral Histories of LGBTQ+ Veterans

 The GOHI collections are not currently strong in representing faith organizations in the LGBTQ+ community, however the resources below may assist in your research.